 Help for dealing with change and choice in life

-Understanding and developing good character
+Understand and develop good character

-Value of stories and storytelling
+Advocacy for the value of stories and storytelling

 Instructional and inspirational reading